semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 If we compare the box plot that we plotted earlier on and the small back rectangle inside the violin plot, we can see that they are definitely the same just different sizes.
 It's like we have taken the box plots and shrink them down to fit in the violin plot.
 This means that the observation we did on the box plot is equally applicable here.

-Observing the distribution plot we can see that they largely vary depending on the region, for example, we can see in Sub-Saharan Africa that most of the countries have a GDP lower that \$5000 just by looking at the curve with a large width which shows a high concentration.
+Observing the distribution plot we can see that they broadly vary depending on the region, for example, we can see in Sub-Saharan Africa that most of the countries have a GDP lower than \$5000 just by looking at the curve with a large width which shows a high concentration.
 Other regions that have a similar distribution are northern Africa and c.w of ind. states with both an average GDP less than \$10000.

-Northern American registers a very long and slim plot, this means that there is a huge gap between the countries with a higher GDP and those with a lower GDP.
+Northern American registers a very long and slim plot, this means that there is a considerable gap between the countries with a higher GDP and those with a lower GDP.

 Looking at Western Europe, there is no country with a GDP lower than \$10000.
 Western Europe also registers a very sharp top that corresponds to a country with an exceptional GDP (this is an outlier).
 Latin Amer & Carib also have outliers.